 XXIII.
-Website addresses relevant to the implementation of article 7 see question VI preparation of regulations and rules that may have a significant effect on the environment pursuant to article 8
+Website addresses relevant to the implementation of article 7 see question VI

 XXIV.
-Efforts made to promote public participation during the preparation of regulations and rules that may have a
+Efforts made to promote public participation during the preparation of regulations and rules that may have a significant effect on the environment pursuant to article 8